Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Oxymoron FAQs

-The word oxymoron is an ancient Greek word, which translates most closely to something like “sharply dull” or “cleverly stupid.”
-In other words, the oxymoron definition is itself an oxymoron.
+The word oxymoron is an ancient Greek word that most closely translates to something like “sharply dull” or “cleverly stupid.”
+In other words, the definition of oxymoron is itself an oxymoron.

-Oxymorons have been used for millennia.
-More than a few have even become commonplace expressions in modern-day English, such as these oxymoron examples:
+Oxymorons have been used for millennia, and many have even become commonplace expressions in modern-day English.

 • accurate estimate